 Why is the distinction between employee and independent contractor important?

 Did your employee sign a contractor agreement, an employment agreement, or do they just show up a few days a week to help out?
-No matter what your arrangement is, your team’s employment classification is ultimately based on the nature of the work they do and how they do it.
+No matter what your arrangement is, or what your written agreement says, your team’s employment classification is ultimately based on the nature of the work they do and how they do it.

 Missed the memo?
 Time to get things in order.
 Improperly classifying your workers could make you liable for back taxes.

-If you incorrectly categorize an independent contractor, they may be able to file an unemployment claim against you when their contract ends.
+If you incorrectly categorize an independent contractor, one implication is that they may be able to file an unemployment claim against you when their contract ends.
 Department of Labor requirements can also mean thousands of dollars in fines for accidental misclassification.
 Intentional or fraudulent misclassification of employees has led to significant fines.
-No thank you.

 You hear someone yell, “ouch!” around the corner.
 One of your employees just got hurt on the job, and you feel terrible.
 But if you correctly categorize them things probably won’t be so dire.
 How they’ll be able to recover often depends on their status, and in many cases, employees are the only ones who can receive workers’ compensation.
-Independent contractors, though, may be able to sue you under certain conditions, so make sure your workers’ comp policy covers anyone who is working for you, regardless of classification.
+Independent contractors, though, may be able to sue you under certain conditions, so even though contractors should have their own insurance policy, it’s best practice to make sure your workers’ comp policy covers anyone who is working for you, regardless of classification.

-Some industries, like health care and education, are a jungle gym of rules and regulations that can have a real impact on your employees’ lives.
-This isn’t true across the employment spectrum, but if you’re in a highly specialized or professional industry, you may need to document additional rules surrounding the work your employees do.
+Some industries, like health care and education, are a jungle gym of rules and regulations that specifically apply to employees.
+This isn’t true across the employment spectrum, but if you’re in a highly regulated industry, you may need to conduct additional trainings and retain additional documentation surrounding the work your employees do.

 What happens if I misclassify an employee as a contractor?

-When hiring an employee can cost 25-30% more than hiring an independent contractor, it’s clear to see the employer benefit to hiring independent contractors.
+When hiring an employee can cost up to 30% more than hiring an independent contractor, it may be tempting to try to classify your workers as independent contractors.
+But unless they truly are an independent contractor, it’s not worth the potential savings.
 Government figures estimate 25-30% of all employees are misclassified as independent contractors.
+It’s crucial that employers get this right.

 This post was originally published on December 20, 2016.